Program Description

 Clinical Rotations

-All clinical rotations occur in two-month blocks.
 Rotational experiences throughout residency are crucial for skill development.
 As your knowledge and clinical abilities grow, it is essential to refine your skills in diverse settings.
-Therefore, a mix of inpatient and outpatient rotations will be assigned throughout the PGY2-4 years.
-Residents will rotate through multiple sites in the Charleston area throughout their 4 years.
+Therefore, a mix of inpatient and outpatient rotations will be assigned throughout PGY2-4.
+Residents will rotate through multiple sites in the Charleston area throughout their 4 years; all clinical rotations occur in two-month blocks.
 Please see the clinical sites tab for more information on each specific location.

-• 12 months in the inpatient rehabilitation setting
+• At least 12 months in the inpatient rehabilitation setting

-• At least 2 months of inpatient acute care consultation experience
+• At least 2 months of inpatient acute care consultations

-• At least 2 months of pediatric rehabilitation experience, both in the inpatient and outpatient settings
+• At least 2 months of pediatric rehabilitation, both in the inpatient and outpatient settings

-• At least 2 months of dedicated electrodiagnostic medicine experience.
+• At least 2 months of dedicated electrodiagnostic medicine.
 Exposure to EMG is also incorporated into all years of training during outpatient rotations.

 • 4 months of elective time in which residents are able to choose from a variety of pre-selected experiences including: EMG, interventional procedures, acute care consults, pediatric rehabilitation, and/or outpatient clinics.